 The same security considerations that apply to the Multicast NACK [RFC5401], TFMCC [RFC4654], and FEC [RFC5052] Building Blocks also apply to the NORM protocol.
 In addition to the vulnerabilities to which any IP and IP multicast protocol implementation are subject, malicious hosts might engage in excessive NACKing in an attempt to prevent the NORM sender(s) from making forward progress in reliable transmission.
 Receiver "join" and "service" policy enforcement as described in Section 5.2 can be applied if such activity is detected.
-The use of cryptographic authentication and/or confidentiality measures can be used to provide a more effective degree of protection from objectionable transmissions from unauthorized hosts.
-But in some cases, even with authentication, the NACK-based feedback of NORM can be exploited by replay attacks forcing the NORM sender to unnecessarily transmit repair information.
+The use of cryptographic peer authentication, integrity checks, and/or confidentiality mechanisms can be used to provide a more effective degree of protection from objectionable transmissions from unauthorized hosts.
+But in some cases, even with authentication and integrity checks, the NACK-based feedback of NORM can be exploited by replay attacks forcing the NORM sender to unnecessarily transmit repair information.
 This MAY be addressed in part with network layer IP security implementations that guard against this potential security exploitation or alternatively with a security mechanism using the EXT_AUTH header extension for similar purposes.
 Such security mechanisms SHOULD be deployed and used when available.
+Use of security mechanisms will impose additional "a priori" configuration upon the NORM deployment depending upon the techniques used.

-The NORM protocol is compatible with the use of IP security (IPsec) [RFC4301] and the IPsec Encapsulating Security Payload (ESP) protocol or Authentication Header (AF) extension can be used to secure IP packets transmitted by NORM participants.
+The NORM protocol is compatible with the use of IP security (IPsec) [RFC4301] and the IPsec Encapsulating Security Payload (ESP) protocol or Authentication Header (AH) extension can be used to secure IP packets transmitted by NORM participants.
 A baseline approach to secure NORM operation using IPsec is described below.
 Compliant implementations of this specification are REQUIRED to be compatible with IPsec usage as described in Section 7.1.
+IPsec can be used to provide peer authentication, integrity protection, and/or encryption of packets containing NORM messages.

-Additionally, the EXT_AUTH header extension (HET = 1) is reserved for use by security mechanisms to provide an alternative form of authentication and/or encryption of NORM messages.
+Additionally, the EXT_AUTH header extension (HET = 1) is reserved for use by security mechanisms to provide alternatives to IPsec for security of NORM messages.
 The format of this header extension and its processing is outside the scope of this document and is to be communicated out-of-band as part of the session description.
-It is possible an EXT_AUTH implementation of MAY also provide for encryption of NORM message payloads as well as authentication.
+It is possible an EXT_AUTH implementation of MAY also provide for encryption of NORM message payloads as well as peer authentication and integrity protection.
 The use of this approach as compared to IPsec can allow for header compression techniques to be applied jointly to IP and NORM protocol headers.
 In cases where security analysis deems encryption of NORM protocol header content is beneficial or necessary, the aforementioned use of IPsec ESP might be more appropriate.
-If EXT_AUTH is present, whatever packet authentication checks that can be performed immediately upon reception of the packet MUST be performed before accepting the packet and performing any congestion control-related action on it.
+Additionally, use of the EXT_AUTH header extension can be used when NORM is used in a network with Network Address Translation (NAT) systems that are incompatible with use of the IPsec AH extension.
+If EXT_AUTH is present, whatever packet authentication or integrity checks that can be performed immediately upon reception of the packet MUST be performed before accepting the packet and performing any congestion control-related action on it.
 Some packet authentication schemes impose a delay of several seconds between when a packet is received and when the packet can be fully authenticated.
-Any appropriate congestion control related action MUST NOT be postponed by any such full packet authentication (i.e. authentication mechanisms MUST NOT result in poor congestion control behavior).
+Any appropriate congestion control related action MUST NOT be postponed by any such packet security mechanism (i.e. Security mechanisms MUST NOT result in poor congestion control behavior).